 3. How long does the ASQA RTO registration process take?

-The process can take anywhere from 3 to 6 months, depending on the completeness of your application and the complexity of your business.
-Delays can occur if further documentation or clarification is required.
+If you’re wondering how long RTO registration takes, the process can range from 3 to 6 months, depending on how complete your application is and the complexity of your business model.
+Delays may occur if ASQA requests additional documentation or clarification during the assessment process.

 4. What are the key challenges faced during the RTO registration process?